 NN Group redefines its purpose through integrated thinking

-NN Group is an international financial services organization based in the Netherlands and active in 20 countries, with a strong presence in Europe and Japan.
+NN Group is an international financial services organisation based in the Netherlands and active in 20 countries, with a strong presence in Europe and Japan.
 With its 15,000 employees, NN provides retirement services, pensions, insurance, investments and banking to approximately 18 million customers.
 It is NN’s ambition to be an industry leader, known for its customer engagement, talented people and contribution to society.

-When developing the new strategy in 2019/2020, NN’s Management Board looked at some underlying questions, like what is the purpose of the organization, and what would NN like to achieve over the long term.
+When developing the new strategy in 2019/2020, NN’s Management Board looked at some underlying questions, like what is the purpose of the organisation, and what would NN like to achieve over the long term.
 In December 2019, a committee was set up to advise and support the Management Board in developing a new purpose statement.
-Many people participated in this process, and NN’s redefined purpose — ‘We help people care for what matters most to them’ — now better reflects their aspiration to be an organization that creates long-term value, not just wealth, for all their stakeholders.
+Many people participated in this process, and NN’s redefined purpose — ‘We help people care for what matters most to them’ — now better reflects their aspiration to be an organisation that creates long-term value, not just wealth, for all their stakeholders.

 A year later, the committee was formalized as the group-wide Purpose Council with the objective to oversee how NN are upholding their purpose and progressing on their non-financial targets.
 NN’s purpose was placed at the top of its strategic framework to lead people in all decision making.
 It is strongly linked to NN’s ambition for the future: to be an industry leader with talented people, and a reputation for excellent customer service and a positive contribution to society;